pepperymilkcap/chromium/chrome/test/data/extensions/api_test/README.txt

 (1) Add a new browser_test which is a subclass of ExtensionApiTest.
 This test should call RunExtensionTest("extension_name") to kick off the test.
-See bookmark_extension_apitest.cc for an example.
+See extension_bookmarks_apitest.cc for an example.

 (2) Create an extension of in this directory of the same name as the extension that your test referred to ("extension_name" above).
-This test should load a background page which immediately starts its test.
+This test should load either a background page which immediately starts its test.

 (3) In your extension page, call chrome.test.runTests with an array of functions which represent your subtests.
 Each of these functions will most